raystack/dagger/docs/advance/longbow.md

 # Introduction
 This is another type of processor which is also applied post SQL query processing in the Dagger workflow.
-We currently use Flink's [FsStateBackend](https://ci.apache.org/projects/flink/flink-docs-release-1.9/ops/state/state_backends.html#the-fsstatebackend).
-We observed that for use cases where the aggregation window was larger i.e in days or months, Dagger jobs required a lot of resources in order to maintain the state.
-Hence we created a solution where we moved the entire state from Dagger's memory to an external data store.
+This feature allows users to aggregate data over long windows in real-time.
+For certain use-cases, you need to know the historical data for an event in a given context.
+Eg: For a booking event, a risk prevention system would be interested in 1 month pattern of the customer.
+Longbow solves the above problem, the entire historical context gets added in the same event which allows downstream systems to process data without any external dependency.
+In order to achieve this, we store the historical data in an external data source.
 After evaluating a lot of data sources we found [Bigtable](https://cloud.google.com/bigtable) to be a good fit primarily because of its low scan queries latencies.
 This currently works only for Kafka sink.

 # Components
 In order to make this work in a single Dagger job, we created the following components.